Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text analyzes the relationship between libraries and Indigenous medical knowledge within the framework of community-based information services developed in northeastern Argentina.
+This conference analyzes the relationship between libraries and Indigenous medical knowledge within the framework of community-based information services developed in northeastern Argentina.
 It situates Indigenous populations within contexts marked by structural marginalization, health crises, and limited access to reliable information, emphasizing the coexistence of traditional medical practices — rooted in extensive ecological knowledge — and significant gaps in preventive healthcare and sanitary education.
 Indigenous medicine is presented as a complex system based on empirical observation, natural resources, and cultural understandings of the body and illness, whose transmission has historically depended on oral tradition and restricted social circuits, and which is currently threatened by processes of cultural erosion and generational discontinuity.

 Within this context, the text argues that libraries can function as strategic intermediaries between traditional knowledge and modern medical information, facilitating processes of documentation, organization, and dissemination of both systems.
 Drawing on the implementation of the "Bibliotecas aborígenes" project, it describes the integration of oral records of medicinal practices into library services, and their subsequent use in community health education programs developed in collaboration with local medical institutions.
 These initiatives combined Indigenous knowledge — such as the use of natural remedies and diagnostic practices — with biomedical information, generating culturally relevant educational materials and promoting their transmission through bilingual and oral channels adapted to local conditions.